-Under the intestacy rules, if you are married with children and the Estate is under £250k then your spouse would receive everything.
-If you are married with children and the Estate is over £250k (say £400k, for example) then your spouse would receive £250k of this plus personal belongings.
-The remaining £150k would then be split 50/50 between your spouse and your children; your spouse would receive 50% of this and your children would equally share the other 50%.
+Under the Rules of Intestacy, if you are married with children and the Estate is under £270k then your spouse would receive everything.
+If you are married with children and the Estate is over £270k (say £400k, for example) then your spouse would receive £270k of this plus your personal belongings.
+The remaining £130k would then be split 50/50 between your spouse and your children; your spouse would receive 50% of this and your children would equally share the other 50%.

 The only way that a Will can remain valid after marriage is if it is made "in contemplation of marriage."
 Specific details will need to be given of the person that you intend to marry.
 This can be a good option for engaged couples who want to make Wills but don't want them to become void after they tie the knot.

-If you don’t have details of the person you intend to marry, then you will not be able to use this option.
-A speculation of a future marriage without specific details of who you intend to marry won’t prevent your Will from becoming void if and when you do marry in the future.
+If you think you might get married in the future, but you don't know who to, then you will not be able to use this option!
+A speculation of a future marriage without specific details of who you intend to marry won't prevent your Will from becoming void if and when you do marry in the future.